AnyBody/tutorials/A_Getting_started_modeling/lesson3.md

 the same position as before.

 The initial positions are controlled by the mannequin file.
-Open it up by double-clicking the following line in the , and change the position as shown in red:
+Open it up by double-clicking the following line in the, and change the position as shown in red:

 ```{literalinclude} Snippets/lesson3/MyPedal-3/MyPedal.main.any
 :language: AnyScriptDoc